XiaHaochong98/Cradle_OSWorld/README.md

 - Windows SDK for your OS version
 - CMake tools

-### Other dependencies

-Keep the UAC requirements.txt file updated in your branch, but only add dependencies that are really required by the system.

-runner.py is the entry point to run an agent.
-Currently not working code, just an introductory sample.

-To install the videosubfinder for gather information module:
+### To install the videosubfinder for gather information module

 Download the videosubfinder from https://sourceforge.net/projects/videosubfinder/ and extract the files into the res/tool/subfinder folder.